mxenabled/react-native-widget-sdk/README.md

   scheme](https://www.npmjs.com/package/uri-scheme) package to manage your application's schemes.
 - Provide your application's scheme to the widget component with the `uiMessageWebviewUrlScheme` prop.
-Expo application that are not standalone should use `clientRedirectUrl` instead, see note below.
+Expo applications that are not standalone should use `clientRedirectUrl` instead, see note below.

 ```jsx